 Whether you are beginning your first management role or have been a leader for decades, a key component of becoming an inspirational leader is regular self-reflection and improvement.
 A leader believes that they can keep developing their skills and abilities.
 These aspects of yourself and whether you are good or bad at something are not set in stone.

 Having a growth mindset in the workplace means seeing limitless potential in yourself as a leader and in your team.
 Employees working with this philosophy are open to feedback, see failures as opportunities and are eager to learn.
 Leading with a growth mindset helps colleagues across your organization shift their perspective in the face of adversity, inspires innovation and professional growth, and increases accountability.

 Deconstruct and reframe the idea of an “inspirational leader.”

 To be an inspirational leader, you first need to remove the theoretical framework of what it means to lead or to inspire from your brain.
-That's the first step.
-The second step is to start building your own definition.
+While this may sound counterintuitive, leadership is about authenticity, which leads us to the second step: Start building your own definition.

 So how do you rise above this problem?
 Deconstruction.

 Real people are not at their best 100% of the time.
 Real people don’t feel like working all the time.
 Real people have flawed and panicky moments; that does not make them less inspirational.
 Quite the opposite, actually.
 Accept there will be days when you nail it and days when you feel like you fall short.
 Set attainable, specific goals for yourself to become an inspirational leader, and choose to view your mistakes with a growth mindset.

 FYI: The best managers earn employee trust by being dependable and following through on commitments.

 Allow yourself to become vulnerable.